jina-ai/example-multimodal-fashion-search/README.md

 ## Tips

 - Index using the [small dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-small), then swap out the `data` directory for that of the [hi-res dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) for nicer-looking results.

+## Troubleshooting

+### I get the error `stacks: "sqlite3.IntegrityError: UNIQUE constraint failed: table_0._doc_id\n"`

+This is because you're trying to index data that's already been indexed.
+The database we use has a `UNIQUE` constraint that means it won't index duplicate data.
+You can fix this by:

+- Deleting `backend/workspace` (this will delete your entire index)
+- Commenting out the `backend-index` section from `docker-compose.yml`